Mateusz-Ramotowski-Poland/Hangman-Game-Vanilia-JS/README.md

 The project is complete.

 ## Acknowledgements
 This project was inspired by https://megoh.github.io/projects/hangman/index.html.
 Thank you for the idea for the app.
-I also used the hangman drawing part of the code of this project - I reworked it in my project to draw a similar drawing.
+I also used your part of the code used for drawing on canvas - I reworked it in my project to draw a similar drawing.

 ## Contact
 Created by Mateusz Ramotowski (mateusz.ramotowski.praca@gmail.com) - feel free to contact me!